activities

 Project setting: Show closest matches in the 'Element not found' error message

 The Show closest matches in the 'Element not found' error message project setting (Project Settings > UI Automation Modern) is enabled by default in new projects starting with activity package version 23.10.3 and it can be enabled manually for projects created prior to this activity package version.
-When this setting is enabled, if a selector fails, a warning is displayed in the logs showcasing the method used to find the UI element together with ten suggestions of the closest selector matches that can be used to replace the faulty selector.
+When this setting is enabled alongside with the Wait for primary targeting method until timeout project setting, if a selector fails, a warning is displayed in the logs showcasing the method used to find the UI element together with ten suggestions of the closest selector matches that can be used to replace the faulty selector.

 It is not recommended to manually edit the descriptor, as this entire process is thought out to be seamless for the user and should provide good results without the need for advanced configuration.
 Still, if you want to configure more advanced features for your descriptor, you can enable, disable, and edit the targeting methods.